plamenko/altruct/README.md

 ### Experimental
 Nearly every bit of the code has a unit test that covers it in multiple scenarios.
 The code that doesn't yet have a proper unit test is included in the `experinemntal` directory.
-Much like the rest of the library, tode in `experimental` has been successfully used in multiple programming contest problems and chances of having a bug are not big.
+Much like the rest of the library, the code in `experimental` has been successfully used in multiple programming contest problems and chances of having a bug are not big.
 However, until the proper unit tests get added, it will remain experimental.